Wrongful Death Attorney in Athens

 The loss of a loved one is a difficult and highly emotional experience, but it is even more trying when the accident was caused by another party’s recklessness or negligence.
 In addition to the unimaginable emotional toll from losing a loved one, financial difficulties mount and are left upon the surviving family members to overcome.
 At The Law Office of Joshua W. Branch, LLC, our dedicated Athens wrongful death lawyer has the skill and experience necessary to help you navigate these challenging legal matters.

-Call us at (706) 760-9220 to schedule a free initial consultation.
+Call us at (706) 760-9220 to schedule a free initial consultation with an Athens wrongful death attorney.
 We are committed to helping our clients recover the resources they need to move forward.

 Georgia's Wrongful Death Statute Explained